calvinmetcalf/crypto-pouch/readme.md

   String or Array of Strings of properties that will not be encrypted.
 - `options.digest`
   Any of `sha1`, `sha256`, `sha512` (default).
+- `iterations`
+  How many iterations of pbkdf2 to perform, defaults to 100000 (1000 in older versions).
+- `key`
+  If passed a 32 byte buffer then this will be used as the key instead of it being generated from the password. **Warning** this buffer will be randomized when encryption is removed so pass in a copy of the buffer if that will be a problem.
+- `password`
+  You can pass the options object as the first param if you really want and pass in the password in as an option.

 ### db.removeCrypto()